allan-bismarck/exercicio-frontend-chuvainc/README.md

 ## <img src="gif.gif" width="auto" height="auto"/>
 ## ✨ Description

-#### <p align="justify">The Project consists of a newspaper page where the user can access the main menu and navigate through the tabs and access the content that interests him.
-The categories displayed through the menu are Sports (Soccer, Volleyball, Basketball and MMA), Politics (National and International), Entertainment (Movies, Series and Soap Operas) and Curiosities (Animals and Places).
-According to the chosen category, the site modifies its colors.</p>
+#### <p align="justify">The project consists of a proposed project in the development of a selection process for intern in front end of the company.inc, a site layout was proposed through prototyping in Figma and from there the use of web development technologies is developed.
+This work was done thinking about a practical and easy responsiveness.</p>

 ## ✨ Technologies used